cijamie/jme.log/_posts/2026-09-17-algorithmic-extremism-leaderless-radicalization.md

     </p>

     <p>
       Incel extremism, conversely, is "hydra-headed."
-When platform moderators or federal pressure succeed in banning a prominent gathering hub—such as Reddit's landmark November 2017 ban of <code>r/incels</code> (which harbored over 40,000 members)—it does not extinguish the radicalization pipeline.
+When platform moderators or federal pressure succeed in banning a prominent gathering hub, such as Reddit's landmark November 2017 ban of <code>r/incels</code> (which harbored over 40,000 members), it does not extinguish the radicalization pipeline.
 Instead, it triggers an immediate migration of users to less regulated, unindexed "grey zone" platforms such as <code>Incels.is</code> or encrypted forums on Gab and Telegram.
     </p>

     <p>